-In June 2013, the FASB issued ASU 2013-08, 'Financial Services - Investment Companies (Topic 946): Amendments to the Scope, Measurement, and Disclosure Requirements," which amends the criteria that define an investment company, clarifies the measurement guidance and requires new disclosures for investment companies.
-Under ASU 2013-08, an entity already regulated under the 1940 Act is automatically an investment company under the new GAAP definition, so we anticipate no impact on our financial position or results of operations from adopting this standard.
-We are currently assessing the additional disclosure requirements.
+In June 2013, the FASB issued ASU 2013-08, 'Financial Services - Investment Companies (Topic 946): Amendments to the Scope, Measurement, and Disclosure Requirements,'' which amends the criteria that define an investment company, clarifies the measurement guidance and requires new disclosures for investment companies.
+Under ASU 2013-08, an entity already regulated under the 1940 Act is automatically an investment company under the new GAAP definition, so we do not believe there is an impact on our financial position or results of operations from adopting this standard.
+We will continue to assess the additional disclosure requirements.
 ASU 2013-08 is effective for interim and annual reporting periods in fiscal years that begin after December 15, 2013.